vahid8/BoilerPlate_Javascript/README.md

 4. merging two arrays
 // it can be used for all iterables : arrays, strings, set, maps

+### Rest sintax

 const (a, b, ...restArray) = [2, 3, 4, 5, 6, 7] // restArray will be = [4, 5, 6, 7]
+it Also works for objects -> const {ab, ...restObjects} = resturants it cna be used for functions -> So we can have arbitray number of input variables